julius-gun/Polyglot-Audiobook-Generator-EdgeTTS-Google-Translate/README.md

 ## Credits

-This project is a fork of the original [EdgeTTS Web Interface](https://github.com/EdgeTTS/EdgeTTS.github.io) repository.
+This project is a fork of the [EdgeTTS Web Interface](https://github.com/vadash/EdgeTTS) repository.
+It also uses parts of [bilingual-books](https://github.com/Lachy-Dauth/bilingual-books) repository.